quobyte/openstack_patches/image_to_volume/README.md

 handling for different image file formats during copy_image_to_volume operations in the Quobyte driver.

-Please note that this patch is valid for all releases from Antelope to Caracal.
+Please note that this patch is valid for all releases from Antelope to Caracal, as well as Epoxy.

 This patch applies to stripped packaged installations as well as full source tree installations.
 Slightly different patch commands are used (see below).